WaqarZahour/waqarzahour.github.io/README.md

 ## About
 I have more than 10 years experience in the software industry.
+I did my master in computer scricence from [LUMS](https://lums.edu.pk/).
-I am workaholic and polyglot like Python, Swift, and Objc.
+I am workaholic and polyglot like **Python**,  **Swift**, and **Objc**.
 Avid to explore new restaurant and enjoys good food.
 Loves to read books, watching movies and playing table tennis.

 ## Accomplishments